 In the ensuing years I bought literature on the phenomenon but became soon aware that one had to separate the wheat from the chaff in reliability.
 In former days newspapers were far less hesitant to report on the subject.
 When the Sceptical Society came up in the ninetees, editors seemed to hesitate burning their fingers on the subject afraid of becoming the laughing stock of the public.

-Now that the American Air Force gives credence to some of the sightings, specially of their own pilots, the media are picking the reports held back so far.
-In June the Volkskrant bore an article of a young man Marcel, who saw a 13 meter wide UFO right in the middle of Amsterdam Leidseplein hovering over the square and following him until it whizzed away at maximum speed !
+Now that the Pentagon is going to research the phenomenon after the American Air Force gave credence to sightings of their own pilots, the media are picking the reports held back so far.
+In June the Dutch Volkskrant published an article of a young man Marcel, who saw a 13 meter sized UFO right in the middle of Amsterdam Leidseplein hovering over the square and following him until it whizzed away at maximum speed !

-Most 'explanations' come from people who are hardly aware of the history of the phenomenon throughout thousands of years.
-How the objects were seen and what influence they had on the witnesses.
-Sam Stanley wrote to me for instance:"I have an experience to tell you about.
+Most 'explanations' come from people who are hardly aware that the phenomenon has already been seen thousands of years.
+How the objects were seen and what influence they had on the witnesses has been detailed in many of the UFO books.
+A viewer wrote to me for instance:"I have an experience to tell you about.
 I saw Ezekiels wheel in the mid 80s in rural southeast Texas..i was a kid in lil league and was selling candybars for my team door to door and before I got to the next house the clouds started billowing into a upside down tornado with lightning coming out of it..then a giant 50 or 60ft diameter gyroscope like craft..with metal rims that turned inside one another ...it was offgassing some kind of beautiful pastel colored clouds from it..their were black things on the outside edge of the rims..as it descended down from sky to right above the treetops..it came to a stop an hovered.
 Then it moved back n forth above me to the left an right...then I thought to myself i wonder if it can hear my thoughts..and it responded in kind..by moving very quickly back n forth over n over...then it started spinning very fast..then it broadcast an holographic image of a human man...a lion..an eagle..and a bull...then it stopped the hologram and started flashing brightly and zippin back n forth ...then it just punched it from a standstill and shot across the entire horizon until it turned upwards into space in a long radius 90 deg turn and was gone...i know this sounds crazy sir but i swear to you on my soul this happened."

 One wonders what view of life they have.
 Do they have a 'belief'?
 Do they ponder about the purpose of life like we do?
 Do they have views of a spiritual nature and possible existence of the divine?

 Another related question arises: What was the purpose of these visits?
-Von Dšniken posed the question: 'were UFOs the gods and strange beings in the traditions of former primitive civilisations?'
+Von Dšniken posed the question: were UFOs the gods and strange beings in the traditions of former primitive civilisations?
 Indeed one might wonder whether ufonauts had any part in stimulating our ancestors in forming an organised society?
 They might appear in Biblical tales as watchers, elohim angels, creatures coming from a wheel of light (Ezekiel).
-In fact their god Jahwe appears to the Exodus masses in a column of smoke.
+In fact their god Jahwe shows Him/Itself to the Exodus masses in a column of smoke.

 Finally: Do crop circles have any bearing on these visitors from space?